 - Attorneys, CPAs, Enrolled Agents, and CFAs

-- Accountants and financial professionals
+- Accountants, financial advisors, and professionals

-- Candidates with advanced degrees in business
+- Individuals with advanced degrees or very substantial experience in finance or accounting

 Applicants eligible for the Executive Financial Planner program should have a bachelor's degree and two or more years of experience in the fields of financial services, finance, law, or accounting.
 Others will be considered on a case-by-case basis.
-To be admitted to the program, candidates must meet the departmental and university admission requirements.
-Students who earn the certificate will complete 18 units of coursework including FIN 522, FIN 590, FIN 651, FIN 657, FIN 705, and ACCT 503.
+To be admitted to the CFP program, candidates must meet the departmental and university admission requirements.
+Students who earn the Executive Financial Planner certificate will complete 18 units of coursework including FIN 522, FIN 590, FIN 651, FIN 657, FIN 705, and ACCT 503.

 SDSU offers three CFP Board-registered financial planning programs that qualify graduates to sit for the CFP Board's comprehensive exam.
 In addition to the six-course (18 unit) program described here, students may also qualify for the CFP Board exam by earning either of the following on-campus degrees: